miekg/skydns2/README.md

 |    c    |   130   |    37      |

 Note, all calculations are rounded down, so the sum total might be lower than 100.

+When querying the DNS for services you can use wildcards or query for subdomains.
+See the section named "Wildcards" below for more information.

 ## Service Discovery via the DNS